Search This Blog

 Rent of a brick cottage with two bedrooms, kitchen, scullery, store room and pantry (no living room), at Highfields on the outskirts of Marlow 1913 = £18 4 shillings a year.

-Rent of 3 bed, 2 downstairs rooms house Marlow 1914 = from 5 shillings 6 pence a week.
+Rent of 3 bed, 2 downstairs rooms house Marlow 1914 = 5 shillings 6 pence a week.

 And to furnish or maintain your home / garden: